 What Are Sun Hives?

-Sun hives are also known as solar urticaria.
-Solar urticaria are a type of chronic hives that is directly caused by sunlight exposure.
+Sun hives are also known as solar urticaria, which is a type of chronic hives that is directly caused by sunlight exposure.
 Many people that suffer from sun hives have red and itchy hives on any area of skin that is exposed to sunlight - even if they were wearing sun block.
 The recommended treatment for the condition is OxyHives.

 Best Treatment For Sun Hives